 Kittens receive some immunity (protection against disease) from their mothers at birth and through nursing.
 Because this immunity slowly wears off, kittens should be vaccinated against various diseases on a schedule, beginning at two to three months of age.
 Eight weeks is the best time to start vaccines.
-Ask your veterinarian for details.
+Ask one of our Doctors for details.

 Kittens should be spayed or neutered by six months of age.
 This helps to control pet overpopulation and reduces the chance of behavior problems and some medical conditions.
 Have your kitten microchipped as well when he or she gets neutered or spayed.

-Kittens can leave their mother and littermates after they have been weaned, usually at eight to ten weeks of age.
-Like human babies, kittens require special care, including veterinary care, feeding and socialization.
+Kittens can leave their mother and littermates after being weaned, usually at eight to ten weeks of age.
+Like human babies, kittens require special care, including veterinary care, feeding, and socialization.
 The best time to bring a kitten home is when you have at least one or two days to focus on helping him adjust to new surroundings.